Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 exit
 ```

-then you can install all the above tools and archives without ``sudo`` privilege, just as a normal user.
+then you can install  the above tools and archives without ``sudo`` privilege, just as a normal user.
 This means installation with user rights works as well: some people in some forums mentioned that this is not possible, but perhaps they do not know these Linux OS concepts.

-As a last crosscheck, if you installed the tools as normal user, you will see the hidden folder ``.Xilinx`` inside your ``$HOME`` directory, otherwise if you installed them as super-user, you should see
-the hidden folder ``.Xilinx`` inside your ``/root`` directory.
+As a last cross-check, if you installed the tools as normal user, you should see the hidden folder ``.Xilinx`` inside your ``$HOME`` directory.
+If you installed them as a super-user, you should see the hidden folder ``.Xilinx`` inside your ``/root`` directory.

-In case of install done with the ``sudo`` privilege, there seems to be only a small issue with one line in the ``installLibs.sh`` script:
+In case of installation done with the ``sudo`` privilege, there seems to be only a small issue with one line in the ``installLibs.sh`` script:

 ```shell
 su - $user -c "touch $logFile; chmod 777 $logFile"